realpython/materials/hashtable/README.md

 ## Usage

 Use the subfolders in the parent folder `01_hashtable_prototype/` as control checkpoints or when you're lost while going through the tutorial.
-Remember that these tests require you to seed the Python's hash randomizer with a value that won't cause false positives, for example:
+Remember that these tests require you to seed Python's hash randomizer with a value that won't cause false positives, for example:

 ```shell
 (hashtable) $ PYTHONHASHSEED=128 pytest 01_hashtable_prototype/01_define_a_custom_hashtable_class